catseye/Fountain/doc/Definition-of-Fountain.md

 by `//` and extend until the end of the line, count as whitespace).
 Some whitespace must appear between tokens if the tokens would otherwise be interpreted as a single token.
-The bottommost productions in the grammar describe the concrete structure of tokens.
+The bottommost productions in the grammar describe the concrete structure of tokens; in these productions no whitespace may appear between successive concrete terminals (the symbols enclosed in big angle quotes.)
+Note, this paragraph should be rewritten for clarity at some point.

     Grammar ::= {Production}.
     Production ::= NonTerminal [Formals] "::=" {Expr0}.